 - substances obtained by means of nuclear transformation; and

-- designs for two-dimensional printing goods comprising pattern, colour or a combination thereof, and which serve mainly as indicators.
+- designs for two-dimensional printing goods comprising pattern, colours or a combination thereof, and which serve mainly as indicators.

-Further, subject matter that is not reproducible, is contrary to natural law, is created by unique natural conditions or relates to a surgical method that is not intended for treatment purposes will be filtered out for lack of practical utility.
+Further, subject matter that is not reproducible, is contrary to natural law, is created by unique natural conditions or relates to a surgical method will be filtered out for lack of practical utility.

-Attention should be paid to the product claim.
-The conventional method is to present a claim defining more than one functional component of the claimed product and, at the same time, to provide a block diagram and detailed description showing the functions or actions of those components and indicate that each component may be implemented in hardware, software or a combination thereof.
-This approach may be unfavourable when it comes to litigation, because of the difficulty in identifying counterparts of the software components in the product at issue.
+The conventional method for drafting a product claim relating to a computer program is to present a claim defining more than one functional component, each of which corresponds to a step in a computer-implemented method.
+This approach may be unfavourable when it comes to litigation, due to the difficulty in identifying counterparts of the software components in the relevant product.

 Are there restrictions on any other kinds of invention?